 Runway for a Cure DC: Living Out Loud in Style

-Breast Care for Washington is excited to be a beneficiary of the 3rd Annual Runway for a Cure DC: Living Out Loud In Style, taking place on Sunday August 17th.
-Runway for a Cure DC, a non-profit organization, is sponsoring its 3rd Annual Fashion Show,”Runway for a Cure DC” hosted by EZ Street of WHUR-FM.
+Breast Care for Washington is excited to be the beneficiary of the 3rd Annual Runway for a Cure DC: Living Out Loud In Style, which took place on Sunday August 17th.
+Runway for a Cure DC, a non-profit organization, sponsored its 3rd Annual Fashion Show,”Runway for a Cure DC” hosted by EZ Street of WHUR-FM.
 Its mission is to promote early detection of cancer, help with the cost of mammograms, and give donations to help with the financial obligations of cancer survivors.

 Runway for a Cure DC celebrates the lives of Breast Cancer Survivors, encourages family and friends of those affected by Breast Cancer, and gives back to individuals or organizations who support Breast Cancer Research, Awareness, and Survivors.
-This year’s event will take place at the Marriott Renaissance Hotel from 2:30 p.m.- 6 p.m.
-E.S.T. on Saturday, August 17, 2019.
-DOORS OPEN AT 2:00 PM.
-Onsite Hotel Parking is available at a discounted rate.
-The show will feature presentations from the hottest Fashion Designers in the Washington DC area with designs worn by some of the most fierce models from Washington.
-And fabulous breast cancer survivors will be “ripping the runway” in the show!!!!
+The show featured presentations from the hottest Fashion Designers in the Washington DC area with designs worn by some of the most fierce models from Washington, including fabulous breast cancer survivors.

 Breast Care for Washington gratefully appreciates our selection as one of the Power of Pink’s beneficiaries in 2017 and 2018.